seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Lead, boy: which way?

 **JULIET**
-Yea, noise? then I’ll be brief.
+Yea, noise? then I'll be brief.
 O happy dagger!

-*Snatching ROMEO ’s dagger*
+*Snatching ROMEO 's dagger*

 This is thy sheath;